davidrehbinder/learning-kafka/README.md

                        --from-beginning
 ```

+Or:
-Or `./consumer.py -t comma-separated-list-of-topics`, which listens to all partitions of the specified topics. `consumer.py` can also be used with the `-l` flag, which lists the topics the user is authorized to view and the partitions for each topic.
+* `./consumer.py topics <topics>`, which listens to all partitions of the specified (space-separated) topics.
+If you only specify one topic, you can add the `-p` flag, which specifies which partition(s) to listen to.
+* `./consumer.py -l` lists the topics the user is authorized to view and the partitions for each topic.

 ## Todo

 Add more functionality to the Python scripts, like:

-* Only listening to a specific partition of a topic.
 * ACLs.
 * A bit more interactivity in `producer.py` (changing topics/partitions on the fly, etc)
 * Probably more?